Research

 Artistic research in Sint Lucas Antwerpen is always conducted within an interdisciplinary and artistically relevant context.

-There are five research platforms organising the different research projects, eight ongoing PhD projects and eight defended PhD projects.
-There is also our research periodical called TYPP and – unique in Flanders – an Advanced Master in Research in Art & Design in a social-political context.
+There are one year, two year and PhD research projects.
+There is also our research publication called GROUNDS (previously TYPP) and – unique in Flanders – an Advanced Master: Master of Research in Art & Design.

 Contact